 Blue light benefits

 Natural blue light is emitted from the sun and is relatively safe.
 During the day, natural blue light helps increase attention, reactivity, and improves mood.
 Blue light directly affects the body’s circadian rhythms, which are the body’s biological cycles that run on a 24-hour cycle.
 These cycles include regulating body temperature, hormones, sleep, and more.
-The circadian rhythm controls chemicals in the brain that respond to light exposure, as well as mood stabilizers like melatonin and serotonin, both of which help with sleep and mood regulation.
+The circadian rhythm is associated with certain molecules in the brain which may respond to light exposure, such as melatonin and serotonin, which are important for sleep and mood regulation.

 With proper exposure, blue light provides many benefits:

-- Treats and improves acne and other skin diseases.
+- Potential in improving acne and other skin diseases

 - Has suggested benefits for Seasonal Affective Disorder